LAPAROSCOPIC Surgery: A Modern Approach to Minimally Invasive Care

 How Laparoscopic Surgery Works

-Let’s break down how this amazing technique actually happens.
+Let’s break down how this innovative technique actually works.

 The Role of the Laparoscope

-The star of the show is the laparoscope - a thin tube fitted with a light and camera.
+The laparoscope is a thin tube fitted with a light and camera — the true star of the show.

 Camera and Light Source

-The camera sends real-time images to a monitor, giving the surgeon a clear view of what’s going on inside.
+The camera sends real-time images to a monitor, giving the surgeon a clear, magnified view of the internal area.

 Small Incisions and Ports